aytacworld/adem.ayt.ac/posts/2018-08-27_git_backup.md

 So my files are backed up temporarily.
 But how am I going to know which files are updated and which aren't for the next time, so I will overwrite each time my backed up files.
 This will consume lot of time...
 I know that I need a good backup system.

-So why not use fit for that.
+So why not use git for that.
 It is incremental, and all files are versioned.

 So first open a directory where you want to store your backup, then init git with bare options.
 > git init --bare